facelessuser/ScopeHunter/docs/usage.md

 Auto-copies just the scope to the clipboard.

 #### multiselect
-Allow displaying the scope info for multiple cursor selections (does not work for `show_statusbar` as space is limited).
+Allow displaying of the scope info for multiple cursor selections (does not work for `show_statusbar` as space is very limited).

 #### highlgiht_max_size
 For performance, ScopeHunter is limited to highlight regions less that a given size.
 If a region is bigger than the defined limit, it will not be highlighted.
 You can control that limit here.